DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

-When you add a Calendar to an application, you need to specify its [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value).
-The Calendar accepts values of the following formats:
+When you add a Calendar to an application, you need to specify its [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) in one of the following formats:

 - Date objects.